 - The Practice of Cognitive-Behavioural Hypnotherapy: A Manual for Evidence-Based Clinical Hypnosis (2012)

 Donald was born and grew up in Ayrshire, on the west coast of Scotland.
-However, he now lives in Surrey, in the south of England.
+He also lived in England for about twenty years, before settling with his family in Nova Scotia, Canada.
 After doing his degree in philosophy at Aberdeen University he completed a masters degree in philosophy and psychotherapy at Sheffield University and went on to train in different models of psychotherapy, including doing a post-graduate diploma in advanced Cognitive-Behavioural Psychotherapy at Kings College.

 Donald’s background in academic philosophy has helped him to appreciate the relationship between modern psychotherapy and ancient philosophy, a subject that he has frequently written about and lectured upon in training courses and professional conferences over the years.